What You Should Know About High Blood Pressure and Medications

-Is medication a part of your high blood pressure (HBP) treatment?
+Is medication a part of your high blood pressure treatment?

 General guidelines for taking high blood pressure medications

-Although taking medication for your high blood pressure may require some adjustments, your doctor has your best interest in mind.
+Although taking medication for your high blood pressure may require some adjustments, your health care professional has your best interest in mind.

 - Follow these recommendations carefully, even if it means taking medication every day for the rest of your life.

 - Partnering with your health care professional is the best way to reach your treatment goals and enjoy the benefits of better health.

 - Naturopathic approaches are not considered a substitute for medications that have been carefully studied and monitored for prescription use.
 Natural treatments may also not work as advertised and/or interfere with other medications.

 - Be aware of how certain over-the-counter (OTC) medications, like decongestants, may react with your medications or affect your blood pressure.